 When engaging in small talk, keep it positive.
-There's nothing worse than someone whining or complaining about the weather or the traffic, or anything else for that matter.
+No one likes a complainer, so avoid whining about the weather or traffic, or anything else for that matter.
 It doesn't set the appropriate tone.
 Just keep it positive.
-So what if you were stuck in traffic for over an hour just to get there!
-If someone asks you about your journey tell a white lie and say that the journey was great.
-People like positive people, and it will leave a good lasting impression.
+If someone asks you about your journey, tell a white lie and say it was great, even if it wasn't.
+People like positive people, and it will leave a positive lasting impression.

 Oh sit down

-A small top tip but one I really felt I had to mention.
+A small top tip but an important one.
 Let your client take their seat first and don't sit down until everyone else is seated.
-Or at least the most important people present are settled.
-It's a tiny piece of etiquette but it shows respect and courtesy.
+It's a tiny piece of etiquette, but it shows respect and courtesy.

 Let them do the talking

-It's their business and their baby, so let them do the talking.
-Work out who controls the purse strings and focus most of your attention on that person.
+It's their business and their baby, so let them talk.
+Work out who controls the purse strings and ensure you give them a little attention.
 Don't interrupt or cut people short.
-Let them lead the meeting, unless you're in charge of proceedings.
+Let them lead the meeting unless you're in charge of proceedings.
 Make sure you consider everyone in the room.